Ebell of Los Angeles: The four Sibyl frescoes

-Maxine Albro painted the The Four Sibyls on the walls of the central courtyard of the Ebell of Los Angeles in the 1930's.
+Maxine Albro painted The Four Sibyls on the walls of the central courtyard of the Ebell of Los Angeles in the 1930's.
 The "Portly Roman Sibyl" offended some of the organization's members and the frescoes were painted over in 1935.
 That year, several prominent art critics, rose to her defense, including the young Arthur Millier: "Personally I think they are beautiful decorations which deserve to live and which will be missed."

 The San Francisco News of May 25, 1935, printed the following: "Speaking of murals, Maxine Albro moved right up in line with Diego Rivera, David Siqueiros, and Clifford Wight (Clifford Seymour Weight, 1891—1961) last month, when the Ebell Club of Los Angeles, after two years of internal squabbling, finally destroyed frescoes of the four Sibyls which Miss Albro had painted in the loggia of its more or less Italian Club House."

 In early 2025, portions of the frescoes were uncovered.

 Notable performances

-In more than eighty years of productions, the Wilshire Ebell has witnessed performances by many stars and celebrities, but some stand out from the rest.
+In more than eighty years of productions, the Wilshire Ebell has witnessed performances by many stars and celebrities.
+Some marked the historical record: